 ✥ ✥ ✥

 This pattern relates to The Water Cooler as it is a common area people can go to chat.
 The Water Cooler (or coffee machine or employee lounge) is a place that reinforces the informal communication network that helps information flow quickly between people that might otherwise be disconnected by issues of location or organization structure.
 Oyatsu Jinja differs from The Water Cooler in the sense that Oyatsu Jinja is highly visible and located close enough to the team to facilitate a sustainable communication environment (or ba (場)).
 While the Oyatsu Jinja can serve as a locus of some Water Cooler encounters, its main focus is more intentional communication between the Development Team and those outside that team.

-A team can be motivated to defend their own focus if they believe in themselves and in their product; see Product Pride.
+A team can be motivated to defend its own focus if the members believe in themselves and in their product; see Product Pride.